Onique-Unique/Medical-Coding-Tool/README.md

 #### Ability to update the local Database with new ICD-10 Codes and its Description
 #### Ability to outsource an ICD-10 Code Description via an Automated web browser using Selenium

-## Using this program you will be able to find accurate ICD-10 Codes improving quality and Speed of work completion.
+## Using this program you will be able to find accurate ICD-10 Codes its Billing status and Descriptions improving quality and Speed of work completion.